Ear Mites In Cats: 3 Major Causes And Symptoms

 • Regular headshaking

-• Dry, brittle, dark, or red-earthy colored release in the ear waterway
+• Dry, brittle, dark, or red-earthy coloured release in the ear waterway

 ear mites in cats